ugo-emekauwa/intersight-server-power-control/README.md

 7. Run the intersight_server_power_control.py file.

 ## Demonstrations and Learning Labs
-The Automated Server Power Control Tool for Cisco Intersight is used to power the following demonstrations and labs on Cisco dCloud:
+The Automated Server Power Control Tool for Cisco Intersight is used in the following demonstrations and labs on Cisco dCloud:

 - [Running Gen AI and LLMs on Cisco UCS X-Series with NVIDIA GPUs](https://dcloud2.cisco.com/demo/ai-workloads-on-cisco-ucs-x-series-v1)
 <br><br>